-- 3.4 Language

-- In addition to those mentioned in the latest edition of the Guiding Principles for Quality Textbooks, reference should be made to An English-Chinese Glossary of Terms Commonly Used in the Teaching of Physical Education in Secondary Schools.

-- 3.5 Pedagogical Use of e-Features

-- Please refer to the latest edition of the latest edition of the Guiding Principles for Quality Textbooks for the relevant requirements. - Multimedia, such as photographs, illustrations, pictures, graphs, videos and simulations should be relevant to the e-textbook content and be accurate with appropriate descriptions to stimulate and facilitate learning.
-They should serve to direct students to the instructional focus rather than to distract them from them. - 3.6 Learning Elements/Skills Not Replaceable by Digital Means - The practical motor and sports skills in action are not replaceable by digital means. - 3.7 Technical and Functional Requirements - Refer to the latest edition of the Guiding Principles for Quality Textbooks for the relevant requirements.
+- 3.4 Language - In addition to those mentioned in the latest edition of the Guiding Principles for Quality Textbooks, reference should be made to An English-Chinese Glossary of Terms Commonly Used in the Teaching of Physical Education in Secondary Schools. - 3.5 Pedagogical Use of e-Features - The e-textbooks should meet the technical and functional requirements with appropriate pedagogical use of e-features for learning and teaching activities and assessments. - Please refer to the latest edition of the latest edition of the Guiding Principles for Quality Textbooks for the relevant requirements. - Multimedia, such as photographs, illustrations, pictures, graphs, videos and simulations should be relevant to the e-textbook content and be accurate with appropriate descriptions to stimulate and facilitate learning.
+They should serve to direct students to the instructional focus rather than to distract them from them. - Interactive assessment tasks could be included in e-textbook to facilitate assessment for learning. - 3.6 Learning Elements/Skills Not Replaceable by Digital Means - The practical motor and sports skills in action are not replaceable by digital means. - 3.7 Technical and Functional Requirements - Refer to the latest edition of the Guiding Principles for Quality Textbooks for the relevant requirements.